pforret/jekyll.forret.com/_posts/2017/2017-11-07-speed-test-of-samsung-external-ssds-t1-t3-and-t5.md

   - ssd
   - storage
 ---
 I just bought my 4th external USB3 SSD for my MacBookPro.
-I obviously don&#8217;t use all of them together, I just was just constructing my latest [external _Sockle_ storage bay](http://blog.forret.com/2017/02/11/diy-my-bamboo-usb-ssd-disk-bay/).
-This time it&#8217;s a 1TB SSD and it&#8217;s a generation T5.
+I obviously don't use all of them together, I just was just constructing my latest [external _Sockle_ storage bay](/2017/02/11/diy-my-bamboo-usb-ssd-disk-bay/).
+This time it's a 1TB SSD and it's a generation T5.
 So this was a good moment to compare it to my previous T1 and T3 SSD drives.
 I use the [Blackmagic Disk Speed Test app](https://itunes.apple.com/us/app/blackmagic-disk-speed-test/id425264550?mt=12) to get realistic read and write data transfer rates.
 I will round them off to the nearest multiple of 10MB/s.

 ### Benchmark: internal 500GB SSD